Blood Done Sign My Name

 The Performance

 In the best-selling book Blood Done Sign My Name, author and historian Tim Tyson recounts the 1970 murder of Henry "Dickie" Marrow in Oxford, NC and the events that followed.
 Marrow, who was black, was chased from a local store by three white men after he reportedly made a crude remark to one of the men's wives.
 They brutally beat Marrow then killed him with a bullet to the head in view of multiple witnesses.
 Despite the eyewitness reports, an all-white jury acquitted the men.
 The town's black community responded to the events with an uprising that destroyed downtown businesses and several tobacco warehouses holding millions of dollars in harvested crops.
-Tyson, who was 10 at the time, recounts how the conflagration of events shaped his life and offers all of us an opportunity to examine our own roles in the complex and often confusing racial fabric of America.
+Tyson, who was a ten-year-old child in Oxford at the time, recounts how the conflagration of events shaped his life and offers all of us an opportunity to examine our own roles in the complex and often confusing racial fabric of America.

 Actor and playwright Mike Wiley spent the first decade of his professional career fulfilling a focused mission to bring educational theatre to young audiences.
-His acclaimed work has now expanded to performing arts centers and universities nationwide.
+His acclaimed work has now expanded to performing arts centers and universities nationwide and to film screens and festivals around the world.
 In the early days of his career, Wiley found few theatrical resources to shine light on key events and figures in black history.
 In an impressive body of original dramas, Wiley has introduced countless students to stories and legacies of Emmett Till, the Tuskegee Airmen, Henry "Box" Brown and more.
-Wiley holds a Masters of Fine Arts from the University of North Carolina at Chapel Hill and has appeared on the Discovery Channel, The Learning Channel and the National Geographic Channel and has been profiled in Our State magazine.
-During 2010, he gained additional acclaim and multiple "Best Actor" awards at film festivals in the US and Europe for the impressive Rob Underhill short film EMPTY SPACE, and his newest film WOLF WHISTLE appears on a similar trajectory.
-Wiley is currently the Lehman Brady Visiting Professor at Duke University's Center for Documentary Studies and was featured at the 2009 Black Theatre Festival.
-He has been jury-selected for professional industry showcases by both the Midwest Arts Federation and South Arts.
-The theatrical adaptation of Blood Done Sign My Name is directed by Serena Ebhardt.
-Wiley's professional touring productions include Dar He: The Story of Emmett Till; One Noble Journey: A Box Marked Freedom, and five additional original one-person/multi-character works.
-Wiley's newest play, The Parchman Hour, an ensemble performance commemorating the 50th anniversary of the Freedom Riders, begins touring in 2011.
+Wiley holds a Masters of Fine Arts from the University of North Carolina at Chapel Hill and has appeared on the Discovery Channel, The Learning Channel and the National Geographic Channel, profiled in Our State and American Theatre magazines, and was named an Indy Artist of the Year in 2012.
+He is a former Lehman Brady Visiting Professor at Duke University's Center for Documentary Studies has been jury-selected for professional industry showcases by both the Midwest Arts Federation, South Arts, Arts Northwest and Atlantic Presenters of Canada.

 In a Word…